cherokee/webserver/contributing.md

 So you found a bug, have a feature request, would like to see a functionality being enhanced or just have a simple question?
 Well -- that is just marvelous.
 Here is how you write a good ticket to make the process as easy as possible.

-# Finding a suitable title
+#### Finding a suitable title

-Give your issue a caption that is both, descriptive and precise.
-If your title makes it possible to grasp the meaning of your request, it is more likely to be read and successively worked on.
-But don't get to technical, that is the description for.
-Here are some example of good titles:
+Give your issue a caption that is both, **descriptive and precise**.
+If your title makes it possible to grasp the meaning of your request, you are helping the developers to easily label the issue and pick those out who are important.

-- Ensure HTTP method handling is correct
+Here are some good examples:
-- Worker using 100% cpu with big files.
+- *“Worker using 100% cpu with big files.”*
-- Information Source ignoring Spawning Timeout
+- *“Information Source ignoring Spawning Timeout.”*
-- Content-Encoding header not implemented for static files already compressed
+- *“Content-Encoding header not implemented for static files already compressed.”*

-Rather bad examples are:
+And here are some not so good:
+- *“504 Gateway error”*

-- 504 Gateway error (Better: Random 504 gateway errors in reverse proxy mode.)
+  This is too generic, how about: “*Random 504 gateway errors in reverse proxy mode.*”?
-- error message running cherokee-admin (Better: `cherokee-admin -u` throws: could not create socket.)
+- *“error message running cherokee-admin”*
+  An itsy-bitsy bit better, but can still be improved: “*`cherokee-admin -u` throws: could not create socket.*”

+But **don't get to technical** over the fact that we prefer precise titles.
+Remember, you already know the defect behind that issue, and even the problematic line of code, the developer might just not and needs to read the description to understand what exactly is the problem.
+Such information are appropriate for the descripton, not for the title.

+Bad example:
+- *“fdpoll-epoll.c:113: epoll_ctl(6, EPOLL_CTL_ADD, 3): 'File exists'”*

+At the same time the opener provided a perfect line title just in the description.
+- *“Cherokee isn’t aware of EPOLLs and fails when it’s already present.”*